-- Events occurring during evening time hours as per the School Operations Plan - Doors and windows shut during noise generating events - Typical sound power levels for concerts and events
+- Events occurring during evening time hours as per the School Operations Plan - Doors and windows shut during events - Typical sound power levels for concerts and events

-The noise levels inside the multi-purpose hall during a concert, and form the basis of the expected worst-case noise emission from the proposed use, is expected to be up to 97 dB(A).
+The noise levels inside the multi-purpose hall during a concert, and form the basis of the expected worst-case noise emission from the proposed use, is expected to be 100 dB(A).

-The façade, other external building elements and ventilation openings of the multi-purpose hall will need to be considered throughout the detailed design stage in order to meet the noise level criteria in the nearest commercial and residential receivers.
-The predicted noise levels of the multi-purpose hall are shown below in Table 13.
+The façade, other external building elements and ventilation openings of the multi-purpose hall will need to provide the following minimum sound insulation performance in order to meet the noise level criteria in the nearest commercial and residential receivers.